 Before you start down the path towards academia, consider whether you are cut out for the job:

 - Think about whether you are truly interested in scholarship and the life of an academic, or whether you seek to move out of another position you find uninspiring.
-Law teaching is not an escape from long hours in practice.
-There are many demands on the time of law professors – scholarship, administrative duties, answering student questions, faculty meetings, workshops, lectures, law school events, and (everyone’s favorite!) grading.
-A new faculty member often spends five to ten hours preparing for every hour spent teaching, and high quality scholarship takes a substantial amount of time.
-In addition, professors spend time during the summer months working on scholarship.
+There are many demands on the time of law professors – both teaching and high quality scholarship takes a substantial amount of time.
 You will gain greater control over your schedule and the content of your work, but your overall work hours will not necessarily be reduced.

-- Also take into account the fact that your income, particularly if you are currently at a law firm, likely will be substantially reduced.
-Most law professors make less than first-year associates at large law firms.
+- Your income, particularly if you are currently at a law firm, likely will be substantially reduced.

 These caveats are not offered to deter you; rather we want you to be realistic about the costs and challenges associated with pursuing a career in law teaching.